 Knox residents completed more than 763 community safety surveys in July, August and September 2018 to help identify the local safety concerns that matter the most to them.

-If you completed an online survey via Engage Victoria, or were part of the many residents that shared your insights to Victoria Police at Knox Shopping Centre, or one of the many locations in Boronia, Rowville Knox, Ferntree Gully, Upper Ferntree Gully, Bayswater, Wantirna, Boronia or The Basin, thank you for your involvement.
+If you completed an online survey via Engage Victoria, or were one of the many residents who shared your insights with Victoria Police at Knox Shopping Centre, or one of the many locations in Boronia, Rowville Knox, Ferntree Gully, Upper Ferntree Gully, Bayswater, Wantirna, Boronia or The Basin, thank you for your involvement.

 We heard what you had to say about safety in Knox.
 You told us that you were concerned about drug related violence, violent crime, anti-social behaviour of young people as well as dangerous driving.